kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 > The default value of the title bar text is `"{mediaProxy.entry.name}"`.

-So the result is a Player where the title bar shows a message like this "My Video Name has 10,000,000 views" (instead of "My Video Name").
+The result is a Player where the title bar shows a message like this "My Video Name has 10,000,000 views" (instead of "My Video Name").

 ### Formatters

 Note the use of pipe+command ("|numberWithCommasNumber") after the binded parameter name.
-These are called "formatters", and they provide a means of  formatting dates, time, numbers and strings easily according to a known algorithm or by specifying your custom javascript functions.
+These are called "formatters", and they provide a means of  formatting the dates, time, numbers and strings easily according to a known algorithm, or by specifying your custom javascript functions.

 Default formaters include:

-* `timeFormat` - takes time in seconds and returns hh:mm:ss format
+* `timeFormat` - Takes the time in seconds and returns it in a hh:mm:ss format
-* `dateFormat` - takes a time stamp returns javascript toString format
+* `dateFormat` - Takes a time stamp and returns it in a javascript toString format
-* `numberWithCommas` - takes a number and returns number with comas
+* `numberWithCommas` - Takes a number and returns a number with comas

-You can also add your own custom formatters.
-[Click here to learn about creating your own custom formatters](http://player.kaltura.com/modules/KalturaSupport/tests/CustomFormaters.qunit.html).
+In addition, you can also add your own custom formatters; [click here to learn about creating your own custom formatters](http://player.kaltura.com/modules/KalturaSupport/tests/CustomFormaters.qunit.html).

-## External CSS assets
+## External CSS Assets

-Many Player plugins use private CSS files which target the plugin UI and screens.
-Such plugins are playlist, chapters, share and many more.
+Many Player plugins use private CSS files that target the plugin UI and screens.
+These plugins include the playlist, chapters, share, and many more.
 These CSS files can be overridden by defining the `iframeHTML5Css` property in the plugin configuration and setting it to an external CSS file overriding the internal CSS class names.

-> **NOTE:** When creating and loading external resources such as template files, please consult with the "Managing external assets" section below.
+> **NOTE:** When creating and loading external resources such as template files,  please review the "Managing External Assets" section below for additional information.

-### Common plugins and their default CSS files
+### Common Plugins and their Default CSS Files
+The following is a list of common plugins and their default css files:

 | Plugin | Default CSS file
 |:---|:---|